Last Updated: January 1, 2023

 B. Technical Service Providers

 We work with third party service providers who provide website, application development, hosting, maintenance, and other services for us.
-These third parties may have access to, or process personal data or client data as part of providing those services for us.
+These third parties may have access to, or process personal information or client data as part of providing those services for us.
 We limit the information provided to these service providers to that which is reasonably necessary for them to perform their functions, and our contracts with them require them to maintain the confidentiality of such information.

 C. Non-Personally-Identifiable Information